Thank you, Scott Shannon, and thanks to all of you for being with us.

 I would say it does.

-But I haven't been charged with that, and you know, they charge you with whatever you can.
+And, you know, they charge you with whatever you can.

 A president needs immunity.

-You you have to be able as a president, and that'll be up next, but you have to have presidential immunity.
+You have to be able as a president, and that'll be up next, but you have to have presidential immunity.

-If you don't have presidential immunity, you're not gonna do anything because your opponent or your opposing party or your f who knows, maybe a friend of yours.
+If you don't have presidential immunity, you're not going to do anything because your opponent or your opposing party or who knows, maybe a friend of yours, but somebody would sue you and you'll leave office and you'll be sued like I have been for the last long period of time.

 And it shouldn't happen.

-Shouldn't happen to any president, whether they're popular or not, frankly.
+It shouldn't happen to any president, whether they're popular or not, frankly.

 You have to have presidential immunity, and I think people are really seeing that now, much more so than they would have understood it three months ago.

-Uh if you have to be free to make the correct decision, that's gonna help our country, maybe save our country.
+You have to be free to make the correct decision.

-Otherwise you're gonna be a ceremonial president.
+Otherwise, you're going to be a ceremonial president.

 And what they're doing with me is ridiculous.